-Zandra has served as a source for television, print, and radio news media on the subjects of animal law, breed specific legislation, rescue, pending legislation, current cases of interest (e.g. Michael Vick case, dog fighting busts, cruelty seizures, dog bite incidents, etc.), and other newsworthy events (dog shows, rescue efforts, canines as good citizens, etc.).
+Zandra has served as a source for television, print, and radio news media on the subjects of animal law, breed-specific legislation, rescue, pending legislation, current cases (dogfighting busts, cruelty seizures, dog bite incidents, etc.), and other newsworthy events (dog shows, rescue efforts, canines as good citizens, etc.).
 Her own American Pit Bull Terriers have participated as breed ambassadors on television programs and in print media.
-Zeus and Zena are available for media appearances and both have their titles from the American Kennel Club as Canine Good Citizens.
-They are both working toward their AKC titles as Tracking Dogs (search dogs).
+Zandra and her dogs participate in dog sports as well as conformation shows, and together they have earned many titles.

 Zandra's Experience and Qualifications

 - Supreme Court of Texas

 - Supreme Court of Colorado

 - United States District Court, Southern District of Texas

 HONORARY LEGAL SOCIETIES

 - College of the State Bar of Texas (2006-present).
 Recognizes attorneys who are best trained in Texas based on continuing legal education hours, legal writing and teaching at seminars.

 - Pro Bono College of the State Bar of Texas (2007-present).
 Recognizes attorneys who donate at least 75 hours of pro bono services per year.

 - State Bar of Texas, Council Member of the Animal Law Section (2020-2022)